pingcap/docs/tidb-cloud/migrate-sql-shards.md

     - **Import File Count**: select **Multiple files**.
     - **Included Schema Files**: select **No**.
     - **Data Format**: select **CSV**.
-    - **Folder URI** or **File URI**: fill in the bucket URI of your source data.
+    - **Folder URI**: fill in the bucket URI of your source data.
 You can use the second-level directory corresponding to tables, `s3://dumpling-s3/store/sales/` in this example, so that TiDB Cloud can import and merge the data in all MySQL instances into `store.sales` in one go.
     - **Bucket Access** > **AWS Role ARN**: enter the Role-ARN you obtained.

     If the location of the bucket is different from your cluster, confirm the compliance of cross region.